12 Angry Men

 Guilty as Sin

-Technically its point of departure is And Justice For All and The Verdict.
-A Hitchcockian finale is prepared a few scenes earlier in the Metropolis courtroom by a Hitchcockian treatment of actors.
+Technically its point of departure is Jewison’s ...and justice for all. and Lumet’s The Verdict.
+A Hitchcockian finale is prepared a few scenes earlier in the Fritz Lang Metropolis courtroom by a Hitchcockian treatment of actors.
 The compositions are among the most perfect ever achieved in film, brilliant planar associations and dissociations.

 Night Falls on Manhattan

-The title is precise, though Kauffmann saw a last light peeping (also, in his otherwise instructive review, he failed to appreciate Andy Garcia’s rendering of Al Pacino).
+The title is precise, though Kauffmann saw a last light peeping.
 The film isolates the horns of a dilemma it cannot resolve.

 A nefarious hoodlum (Shiek Mahmud-Bey) is sought for drug-dealing, kills several cops and escapes.
 A “great attorney” (Richard Dreyfuss) surrenders him and offers a plea of self-defense, the cops were out to execute the man because a rival offered a bigger payoff.
 That’s the dilemma.